Seattle Channel tells the South Park Bridge story

 Dates set for South Park Bridge closure-plan meetings

-April 15th, 2010 Tracy Posted in south park, Transportation, White Center news No Comments »
+April 15th, 2010 Tracy Posted in South Park, Transportation, White Center news Comments Off on Dates set for South Park Bridge closure-plan meetings

 King County has set the dates for two community meetings on the South Park Bridge closure plan: April 27 and May 25, both meetings 6-8 pm at the Machinists Hall in South Park.
 These are not meetings about the bridge’s future, but rather, regarding logistics of its closure and resulting traffic/emergency-services effects.
 April 27, the draft plan will be presented; May 25, the final plan.
 The bridge is still scheduled to close permanently 7 pm June 30, and so far there is no plan for rebuilding it, which requires rounding up more than $100 million first.